svetlanamancic/Tigar_Tyres/README.md

 # Tigar Tyres Internship Project

-Below can be found short description of project done as part of an internship at Tigar Tyres company, part of Michelin group.
+Below can be found a short description of the project done as a part of an internship at Tigar Tyres company, part of Michelin group.

 ## Technology Stack